For urgent consular assistance call

 Many terrorist attacks in India have involved multiple explosions, one after the other.
 These attacks have caused a high number of deaths.

-Security on public transport is limited, including on buses and railways.
+Outside of major cities, security on public transport is limited, including on buses and railways.

-To protect yourself from terrorist attack:
+To protect yourself from terrorist attacks:

 Terrorism is a threat worldwide.